 - 2. Clean lines and compositions

 - 5. Natural flooring (as well as nature themes like leaves, trees, etc.)

-Philosophically, minimalist architecture won’t use more materials than they have to, in arriving at the essence of what they’re designing and building.
+Philosophically, minimalist architecture won’t use more materials than it has to, in arriving at the essence of what is being designed and built.
 From a blueprint, sensitive architects will reduce a design to exactly what it needs for just the bare minimum of required materials, elements and parameters.

 It should be noted that minimalist architects don’t strive for the complete elimination of ornamentation, although it may seem like that.
 Instead, they reach a point in the planning and designing stages where they’re satisfied that they can’t improve on the project anymore by further subtraction—while still keeping the innate functionality of the structure intact.

 If you look at minimalist architecture, you’ll note quite quickly that space is a quality of design that’s emphasized.
 Unsurprisingly, when you reduce structural designs to their simplest forms, you’re naturally allowing more space to remain.
 In fact, one of the most noticeable aspects of this style is the open-plan layouts and spatial arrangements.